13 Outdoor Cinemas in Melbourne You Need to Visit This Summer

 At Lido Cinema's open air cinema Melbourne, you can watch blockbusters and arthouse classics with bird’s-eye views of Hawthorn's rooftops.

-There's no need to BYO snacks: Lido Cinema's food and drink counter serves up great movie treats, from choc tops and vegan-friendly popcorn, edamame and craft beers.
+There’s no need to BYO snacks: Lido’s food and drink counter serves up great movie treats, from choc tops and vegan-friendly popcorn, to edamame and craft beers.

 Know someone who loves going to and watching movies outdoors?
-Why not gift them a unique movie experience with a Lido on the Roof gift pack, which includes two adult tickets and a $10 food and drink voucher!
+Why not gift them a unique movie experience with a Lido on the Roof gift pack.
+This includes two adult tickets and a $10 food and drink voucher!
 They also offer custom Lido on the Roof E-Gift Cards.

 Check out Lido on the Roof's full program to see what's showing this year.